Why running uphill makes you a better runner

 Uphill running is actually a form of resistance training.
 The resistance is the incline or gravity.
 Going against gravity builds muscle in your quads, hamstrings, calves, and glutes.
 Running uphill will also strengthen your hip flexors and Achilles tendons.

 Studies have found that running uphill strengthens these areas more than running on flat surfaces.
 If you’re not a fan of hitting the gym for strength training, hill running can be a great way to build these muscles as an alternative to lifting weights.

 Sometimes running uphill sucks.

 For many people, it’s a means to an end.
 The actual running part is a difficult, sweaty, wheezing mess.
 But the outcome is stronger lungs, heart, and legs.
-And as you strengthen your leg muscle, you may also reduce the risk of running-related injuries.
+As you strengthen your leg muscles, you may also reduce the risk of running-related injuries.

 Engaging your muscles

 You’ll be required to engage your glutes and hamstring muscles as you run uphill.
 And you will feel the burn.
 But running downhill engages different muscles.
 It requires stability from knee joints as they engage both the lateral and medial quadriceps muscles.

 YOu utilize and strengthen different muscle groups when running uphill and then running downhill.
 When you challenge those muscle groups over time, they may be better prepared to meet any physical barrier you encounter.